 - American depositary shares issuable upon deposit of the ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No.333-).
+Each American - American depositary snares issuable upon deposit of the ordinary snares registered nereby will be registered under a separate registration statement on Form F-6 (Registration No.333-1).
 Each American depositary share represents ordinary shares.

-Includes (a) ordinary shares represented by ADSs that may be purchased by the underwriter pursuant to its over-allotment option and (b) all ordinary shares represented by ADSs initially offered and sold outside the United States may be resold from time to time in the United States either as part of the distribution or within 40 days after the later of the effective date of this registration statement and the date the securities are first bona fide offered to the public. - are inst dona flee offered to the public.
+Includes (a) ordinary shares represented by ADSs that may be purchased by the underwriter pursuant to its over-allotment option and (b) all ordinary shares represented by ADSs initially offered and sold outside the United States may be resold from time to time in the United States either as part of the distribution or within 40 days after the later of the effective date of this registration statement and the date the securities are first bona fide offered to the public. - please see "Underwriting" beginning on page 183.